 Colma successfully completed a two-year taught MA Degree in Humanities (Music) in St Patrick’s College, Drumcondra, in 2009, where she researched and performed piano music by Italian composer and teacher Michele Esposito.

 Colma is RIAM’s Head of Keyboard since 2015.
-She is currently the Chairperson of the Board of Studies, the Academic Council of the RIAM.
+She was Chair (2018-2020) and Vice-Chair (2016-2018) of the Board of Studies, the Academic Council of the RIAM.
 Colma chaired the Course Committee for both under- graduate and post-graduate programmes.
 Since her appointment as Head of Keyboard in 2015, Colma established a new programme for beginners, The Introductory Piano Programme.
 Colma has been involved with RIAM Young Scholars Programme, a programme for exceptionally talented students for all faculties.
 She also founded an Annual Fundraiser Piano Duet Marathon, Piano Duetathon, to support the Scholarship fund for RIAM students.In 2019 Colma was awarded the title of life Professor at the RIAM.

 Colma Brioscú, 'Irish and Victorian idiom in Michele Esposito's "My Irish sketch book"' (MA Dissertation, St. Patrick's College DCU, 2009)